aws/aws-pgsql-odbc/docs/build-and-test-aws-driver/Build.md

 ### Prerequisites
 1. Download the CMake Windows x64 Installer from https://cmake.org/download/ and install CMake using the installer.
 When going through the install, ensure that adding CMake to the PATH is selected.
 1. Refer to [Install Microsoft Visual Studio](https://github.com/aws/aws-rds-odbc/blob/main/docs/InstallMicrosoftVisualStudio.md) to install Microsoft Visual Studio.
+1. Add the path to `msbuild.exe` to the Path user environment variable by doing the following inside PowerShell.
+    1. Change to the Visual Studio installation directory.
+       This is usually `C:\Program Files\Microsoft Visual Studio`.
+    1. Run `gci -r -fi msbuild.exe` and note the directory whose path ends with `MSBuild\Current\Bin`.
+    1. Add this directory for `msbuild.exe` to the Path user environment variable.
 1. Add the path to `dumpbin.exe` to the Path user environment variable by doing the following inside PowerShell.
     1. Change to the Visual Studio installation directory.
     This is usually `C:\Program Files\Microsoft Visual Studio`.